The stately home and 1000 acre park of the Duke of Devonshire.

 Accommodation at YHA Ilam Hall

 YHA Ilam Hall comprises 25 rooms with a total of 118 beds.
-We cater for all, with our family en-suite rooms, disabled access rooms and our more traditional dormitory style rooms.
+We cater for all, with our private en-suite rooms, disabled access rooms and our more traditional dormitory style rooms.
 Our rooms all have modern beds with integrated reading lamps and plug sockets and are a mixture of bunk beds and double beds.
-You'll find plenty of space to store your stuff too!
+You will find plenty of space to store your stuff too!
 Washing facilities are provided in every room.
-Don’t worry if you don’t book an en-suite, our clean and modern shared bathroom facilities are a maximum of 10 steps from your room door - we’ve counted!
+Do not worry if you do not book an en-suite, our clean and modern shared bathroom facilities are a maximum of 10 steps from your room door - we have counted!

 At YHA Ilam Hall we have comfy communal lounge areas, a games room, a bar and reception area with ample seating for guests to enjoy.
-Our main dining room can seat up to 80 people and we've got beautiful grounds outside to explore.
+Our main dining room can seat up to 80 people and we have got beautiful grounds outside to explore.
 We also have a self-catering kitchen.